rcky844/knowledge-handbook/Chemistry/Industrial Chemistry/Determining initial rate of reaction.md

 - If a large amount is used, $\ce{I2(aq)}$ will be a limiting reagent, $\ce{S2O3^2-(aq)}$ cannot be used up, dark-blue complex may not be produced.
 The rate of reaction is not equal to the initial rate.

 **Disadvantages for determining initial rate**:
-- The initial rate can only be approximated as it is difficult to determine the formation of dark-blue complex precisely.
+- The initial rate can only be approximated as it is <u>difficult to determine the formation of dark-blue complex precisely</u>.

 #### Change in absorbance (colorimetry)
 *Main section: [[Following the progress of a reaction#Change in colour intensity]]*